Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A greeting addressing the hiring manager by name

-- A brief introduction of yourself and your qualifications
+- Introducing yourself and showcasing your relevant qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

 - A closing and contact information

-Here’s an example how to write a resume
+Here’s an example of a resume letter:

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced professional in [Your field] I am convinced that I would be an ideal candidate for this opportunity.
+I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and experienced individual in [Your profession] I believe that I’d make the ideal choice for this role.

-Thank you for considering my application.
-I am looking forward getting in touch with you.
+Thank you for taking a look at my application.
+I am looking forward to receiving your feedback.

 Sincerely,